VowpalWabbit/vowpal_wabbit/README.md

 This is the *Vowpal Wabbit* fast online learning code.

 ## Why Vowpal Wabbit?
-Vowpal Wabbit is a machine learning system which pushes the frontier of machine learning with techniques such as online, hashing, allreduce, reductions, learning2search, active, and interactive learning.
+Vowpal Wabbit is a machine learning system that pushes the frontier of machine learning with techniques such as online, hashing, allreduce, reductions, learning2search, active, and interactive learning.
 There is a specific focus on reinforcement learning with several contextual bandit algorithms implemented and the online nature lending to the problem well.
 Vowpal Wabbit is a destination for implementing and maturing state of the art algorithms with performance in mind.

 - **Input Format.** The input format for the learning algorithm is substantially more flexible than might be expected.
 Examples can have features consisting of free form text, which is interpreted in a bag-of-words way.
 There can even be multiple sets of free form text in different namespaces.
 - **Speed.** The learning algorithm is fast -- similar to the few other online algorithm implementations out there.
 There are several optimization algorithms available with the baseline being sparse gradient descent (GD) on a loss function.